AlexsLemonade/OpenScPCA-analysis/docs/policies/terms-of-use.md

-Any User Content uploaded to or distributed, transmitted or otherwise made available through the OpenScPCA Project will be deemed to include, and you hereby grant to us, a royalty-free, perpetual, irrevocable, nonexclusive, transferrable, sublicenseable, right and license for us to adopt, publish, reproduce, disseminate, transmit, distribute, copy, use, create derivative works of, display (in whole or part) worldwide, or act on such User Content without
+Any User Content uploaded to or distributed, transmitted or otherwise made available through the OpenScPCA Project will be deemed to include, and you hereby grant to us, a royalty-free, perpetual, irrevocable, nonexclusive, transferrable, sublicensable, right and license for us to adopt, publish, reproduce, disseminate, transmit, distribute, copy, use, create derivative works of, display (in whole or part) worldwide, or act on such User Content without